fl101/awardfares-blog/_posts/2023-10-12-sas-and-skyteam.md

 Virgin Atlantic is a unique and prominent British airline known for its innovative approach and customer-centric service.
 It joined SkyTeam in March 2023, being SkyTeam's first and only UK member airline.

 Operating primarily out of London's Heathrow and Gatwick airports, as well as Manchester Airport, Virgin Atlantic offers a diverse range of routes to destinations around the world, with a strong presence in North America and the Caribbean.
-The airline is known for its stylish and comfortable cabins, friendly service, and a commitment to sustainability, making it a popular choice for both leisure and business travelers seeking a distinctive and enjoyable flying experience.
+The airline is known for its stylish and comfortable cabins, friendly service, and commitment to sustainability, making it a popular choice for both leisure and business travelers seeking a distinctive and enjoyable flying experience.

 Virgin Atlantic is on a mission to be carbon neutral by 2050, and has recently introduced new Business Class cabins on their A330neo aircraft.